themeblvd/theme-blvd-shortcodes/readme.txt

 == Description ==

 Within themes using the Theme Blvd framework, there are many internal elements and other 3rd-party items integrated, like [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and [FontAwesome](http://fortawesome.github.io/Font-Awesome/), to make use of.
-When using a [Theme Blvd theme](http://themeforest.net/user/ThemeBlvd/portfolio?ref=ThemeBlvd), this plugin gives you an extensive pack of shortcodes to extend the framework's functionality to your pages, posts, and custom layouts via shortcodes.
+When using a [Theme Blvd theme](http://themeblvd.com/themes/), this plugin gives you an extensive pack of shortcodes to extend the framework's functionality to your pages, posts, and custom layouts via shortcodes.

-After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's [shortcode generator](http://shortcodes.themeblvd.com/generator) button above your WordPress Editor.
-You'll then have access to the following shortcodes for use within your website.
+After activating this plugin, you'll know it's ready to go by viewing the Edit Page or Edit Post screen and seeing the plugin's [shortcode generator](https://wordpress.org/plugins/theme-blvd-shortcodes/screenshots/) button above your WordPress Editor.
+You'll then have access to our shortcodes for use within your website.

 = Theme Compatibility =